rakeshvattikonda/asic-interview/docs/questions/digital/verilog.md

 # Verilog for ASIC Interviews

-Many companies evaluate Verilog skills using onlinr platforms like CoderPad, Hackerrank, or online Verilog simulators.
+Many companies evaluate Verilog skills using online platforms like CoderPad, Hackerrank, or online Verilog simulators.
 Interviewers focus on following areas:

 - Implementing a synthesizable Verilog module from given specifications
 - Fixing syntax and logical errors